 B-roll: What it is and why your video needs it

-B-roll is so synonymous with storytelling that you probably don’t even realize you see it all the time.
-Whether you are watching a documentary or the local news, you can guarantee that a ton of B-roll is incorporated into the production.
+B-roll is so synonymous with storytelling that you probably don’t even realize you see it all of the time.
+Whether you are watching a documentary or the local news, you can guarantee that B-roll is incorporated into the story.

 At White Cloud, we use our Canon C200 and R5, GoPros, Edelkrone slider, and Ronin gimbals to capture B-roll from the ground, and our fleet of DJI drones to create cinematic birds-eye views of places and people in time to produce eye-catching images that keep viewers engaged in the story.

 What it is and how to spot it.

 B-roll is anything that doesn’t involve a talking head, aka a person speaking to the camera or an interviewer behind the camera.
 An interview-style setup with someone talking to the camera or an interviewer off-camera is known as A-roll, or primary footage.
 This industry lingo might sound confusing but hang with us.

 B-roll includes shots of scenery, reenactments, stock footage, candid activities like walking through a park or fishing on a lake, establishing shots adding context to time and place, closeups of inanimate objects, archived footage, etc. The purpose of B-roll is to provide visual context to your subject matter, setting the time and place, adding emotional triggers and suspense through the use of different shots, angles, camera movements, and lens depths.
 In summary, when there is a cutaway from the interview scene to something else, that is B-roll.

 Why your video will almost always need B-roll.